I came across a recipe this week as I was reading blog posts and it used the juice from the chickpeas to make a lovely sounding mayonnaise…

 Lift out the skins and mash the potatoes in the water making a puree, let it cool down.

 Add 2 cups of flour and 2 tbsp of sugar to 2 cups of the potato puree.
 Beat it until it is smooth, cover loosely and put in a warm place to ferment.

-Feed your starter DAILY add cup flour, cup water and a pinch of sugar, cover loosely.
+Feed your starter DAILY add cup flour, cup water and a pinch of sugar, and cover loosely.

 Leave it to work and within 5 days you should see a good lot of bubbles and it should be fermenting nicely and ready for the next step of making your bread…

-It can also be made with the potato water which I will try next time…
+It can also be made with potato water which I will try next time…

 There is also so much more you can do with this starchy water, add a little of the water with butter and milk for the fluffiest mashed potatoes.
 Add it as a stock to thicken soups and sauces.

 N.B: if you boil potatoes with their skins on, be sure to wash them thoroughly first.